 I’m building a small product the uses the ESP8266 chipset to enable mesh networking between a variety of devices.
 However, I need a way to program them initially, before they go onto the carrier PCB that contains power and peripherals.
 It’s a pain to try and breadboard or deadbug the 7 or so connections needed to flash new firmware, and both require soldering, something I’m trying to avoid, as they will be soldered in the final assembly and I would like to reduce potential sources of failure.

 What I’ve built to solve this problem is a general purpose programming jig using pogo pins and 3D printed parts.
 It holds the ESP-12 on a bed of pogo pins (also called a bed of nails) and allows the programmer to make reliable contact with all necessary pins merely by pressing down.

 I’m using a cheap USB to UART converter based on the CP2102.
-It and it’s ilk are dirt cheap and ubiquitous on eBay/Aliexpress/Taobao and come in several variants, but as long as there’s TX, RX, GND and 3.3V connections, it should work fine.
+It and its ilk are dirt cheap and ubiquitous on eBay, and in several variants.
+However, as long as there’s TX, RX, GND and 3.3V connections, it should all work fine.